-The traditionally accepted boundaries of the Elizabeth neighborhood are slightly different from the boundaries of the plan area.
-The area north of the plan boundary between Independence Boulevard and Central Avenue/East Tenth Street, including Sunnyside, is considered part of the Elizabeth neighborhood.
+The boundaries of the Plan Area are slightly different from the boundaries of the Elizabeth neighborhood.
+Boulevard and Central Avenue/East Tenth Street, including Sunnyside, is generally considered part of the Elizabeth neighborhood.
 However, it is not within the boundaries of this area plan.
 Instead, land use and planning guidance for this area is provided by the following adopted plans: Belmont Area Plan (2003), Plaza Central Pedscape Plan (2004), and Sunnyside Pedscape and Land Use Plan (2003).
+The Elizabeth Plan

-The Elizabeth plan area also encompasses the Crescent Heights neighborhood, a geography not considered to be part of Elizabeth.
-Maps in this area plan will depict the boundary of the plan area as well as the traditionally accepted boundary of the Elizabeth neighborhood.
+Area also encompasses the Crescent Heights neighborhood, a geography not usually considered to be part of Elizabeth.
+Maps in this area plan will depict the boundary of the Plan Area as well as the traditionally accepted boundary of the Elizabeth neighborhood.

-Most of the plan area lies within the boundaries of the Southeast Growth Corridor described in the Centers, Corridors, and Wedges Growth Framework.
+Most of the Plan Area lies within the boundaries of the Southeast Growth Corridor described in the Centers, Corridors, and Wedges Growth Framework.
 The Crescent Heights neighborhood is in a Wedge.
 This area plan establishes boundaries for three sub-areas of this Growth Corridor.
-Although most of the plan area is within the Growth Corridor, a significant portion is within the Established Neighborhood sub-area.
-This wellestablished, primarily low-density residential area, where the predominant land use is single family residential, should remain little-changed and will enjoy protection from more intensive land uses.
+Although most of the Plan Area is within the Growth Corridor, a significant portion is within the Established Neighborhood sub-area.
+This well-established, primarily low-density residential area, where the predominant land use is single family residential, should remain little-changed and will enjoy protection from more intensive land uses.

-Map 2, Centers, Corridors and Wedges, page 4, illustrates the boundaries of the Growth Corridor, its sub-areas, the Wedge neighborhood, and the areas of the Elizabeth neighborhood covered by previously adopted plans.
+Map 2 illustrates the boundaries of the Growth Corridor, its sub-areas, the Wedge neighborhood, and the areas of the Elizabeth neighborhood covered by previously adopted plans.